online-ml/river/docs/example.rst

 Quick example
 =============

 In the following example, we will train a logistic regression to predict whether or not the price of electricity will go up or down in the next 30 minutes.
 We will be using a real world dataset of electricity prices from New South Wales in Australia.
-The dataset can be streamed by using the :func:`creme.datasets.fetch_electricity` method.
+The dataset can be streamed by using the ``fetch_electricity`` function from the ``datasets`` module.
 Here is what the first observation looks like:

 .. code-block:: python